rdrr1990/bigKRLS/README.md

 3. Improved memory management.
 Most data objects in R perform poorly in memory-intensive applications.
 We use a series of packages in the [bigmemory](https://cran.r-project.org/web/packages/bigmemory/index.html) environment to ease this constraint, allowing our implementation to handle larger datasets more smoothly.

+4. Parallel Processing.
+Parallel processing with [snow](https://cran.r-project.org/web/packages/snow/index.html) makes the algorithm much faster for computing the marginal effects.

-4. Interactive data visualization.
+5. Interactive data visualization.
 We've designed an R [Shiny](shiny.rstudio.com) app that allows users bigKRLS users to easily share results with collaborators or more general audiences.
 Simply call shiny.bigKRLS() on the outputted regression object.

 For more detail, you may be interested in reading our [working paper](https://people.stanford.edu/pmohanty/sites/default/files/mohanty_shaffer_bigkrls_paper.pdf) or watching our [latest presentation](https://www.youtube.com/watch?v=4WYDIXLUYbc).